Skip to main content

 As the Head of School of Nursing I have strategic responsibility for all areas of the School's work including the student experience, our courses, research, and partnership working with experts by experience, practice partners, the Nursing and Midwifery Council and government.
 I work with colleagues within the School, Faculty and University to ensure an excellent education experience which supports the professional development and employability of our students.

 I have extensive leadership experience both in practice as a Children's Nurse leading services and within Higher Education where I have led a Centre for Work-Based Learning and a School of Nursing, Midwifery and Social Work.
 I have worked with employers across a range of sectors to develop, validate and lead flexible work-based learning programmes which enable the development of the workforce to meet local service need.
 This includes leading the development and successful tendering for apprentice programmes (in particular Nursing Associates, Registered Nurse Degree Apprentice and Advance Clinical Practice) and preparing for Ofsted inspection.

 I am passionate about a quality student experience and working in partnership with students to enhance their university experience.

 My research interests include understanding the experience of those who work and learn, learning in the workplace and transitions.
-I am currently involved in a research project making sense of stakeholders experience of delivering the nursing associate role.
 My publications include managers experience of the assistant practitioner role and the experience of those who journey from health care assistant to assistant practitioner.
-I am currently undertaking a literature review on the nursing associate role.

-I am a member of Kingston and St George's Faculty of Health, Social Care and Education Leadership Group and Kingston University's Senior Leadership Group
+I am a member of Kingston Faculty of Health, Science, Social Care and Education Leadership Group and Kingston University's Senior Leadership Group

 Head of School